 Risk has been an integral part of the business since the modern concept evolved.
 From contracts in the 16th century to the emergence of lending, business leaders have been taking risks seemingly forever.
 Until the 17th and 18th centuries, though, the decision to accept or reject that risk was predicated on subjective measures such as personal relationships and word of mouth.

 The industry that catalyzed the development of objective risk quantification was, to no surprise, insurance.
 Critical to their business model, insurance companies innovated new ways to calculate the risks associated with individuals and material objects.
-In the 20th century, we saw governments begin to call for increased use of risk quantification - driven by increasing tensions following nuclearization and the Cold War, the US government needed the means to make calculated decisions moving forward.
+In the 20th century, we saw governments begin to call for increased use of quantitative risk assessments - driven by increasing tensions following nuclearization and the Cold War, the US government needed the means to make calculated decisions moving forward.

 Business Risk In The Modern Age